 An unexpected death may trigger a post-mortem.
 This is a medical examination to determine the cause of the death.
 Families can appoint a medical professional to attend.
 If they are dissatisfied with the findings, they can ask the coroner to arrange an independent examination.
 After the post-mortem, the coroner usually issues an interim death certificate, which allows the family to deal with financial matters and to bury or cremate the deceased.
 A final death certificate will be issued only after the inquest has delivered a verdict.

 The role of inquests

-Other people, such as spouses, former civil partners, grandparents, siblings and others can also claim if they can prove they were dependent on the deceased or could reasonably have expected to benefit in future.
-Their claims might include loss of income or free services such as child care and domestic help.
+Other people, including spouses, former civil partners, grandparents and siblings can also bring a claim if they can prove they were dependent on the deceased or could reasonably have expected to benefit in future.
+Their claims might include loss of income or free services such as childcare and domestic help.

 Call us on 0800 013 1165 for a free initial chat, at no obligation, or fill out our enquiry form and a solicitor will get in touch.

 We have many specialist lawyers who are based in:

 But we can help you wherever you are in England and Wales.

 Chat to the Author, Isobel Foenander

 Associate, Medical Negligence, Bishop's Stortford officeMeet Isobel